Wirecloud/agile-dashboards/product-backlog-chart-operator/README.md

 Product backlog chart operator
 ======================

-The Product backlog chart operator is a WireCloud operator that provides ...
+The Product backlog chart operator is a WireCloud operator that provides the ability to plot a product backlog chart based on the input issues.

 Build
 -----